 - Be accepted into a degree-granting or approved certificate program

 Verification is the process of comparing the information reported on the Free Application for Federal Student Aid (FAFSA) with information on your tax returns and other financial documents and making corrections as necessary.
-The College uses the verification process to check for accuracy of FAFSA data.
+SUNY New Paltz uses the verification process to check for accuracy of FAFSA data.
 The purpose is to reduce error rates in applicant-reported data and to ensure eligible applicants receive the correct amount of financial assistance.
 It is a requirement under federal financial aid regulations.

 Types of Aid

 - Requirements: First-time borrowers are required to complete a Master Promissory Note (MPN) and Entrance Counseling on the Federal website StudentAid.gov.
-Login using your FSA ID to complete both requirements.
+Login using your FSA ID to satisfy both requirements.

 - Yearly Loan Amounts for Dependent Undergraduates